ls1mardyn/ls1-mardyn/README.md

 AutoPas Support
 ------------------
-ls1 mardyn supports AutoPas as a replacement for the used linked cells container and the built-in force calculation.
+ls1-MarDyn supports AutoPas as a replacement for the used linked cells container and the built-in force calculation.

 ### Building for AutoPas
 To enable support for [AutoPas](https://github.com/AutoPas/AutoPas/), you will have to enable the option `ENABLE_AUTOPAS`.